melvynator/ELK_twitter/README.md

 You need to have installed ELasticsearch, Logstash and Kibana to use this pipeline.

-You also need a twitter developer account.
+You also need a twitter developer account => https://dev.twitter.com/resources/signup

 ## Getting started